mickfuzz/phd4/index.md

 ## Welcome

 Welcome to the front page of my PhD writing repository.
-Some of my recent works are as follows.

 Most of the following are for upcoming book chapters.